-Drought tolerance of Kentucky bluegrass
+Drought Tolerance of Kentucky Bluegrass

 If the average person was asked to give 10 reasons for local water shortages, there is little doubt that "Kentucky bluegrass" would be at or near the top of the list.
-It might seem that our water woes could be partially solved by simply eliminating this plant from our landscapes and using "something else" in its place.
+It might seem that our water woes could be partially solved by simply eliminating this plant from our landscapes and using something else in its place.

 Astute observers learned a few things about Kentucky bluegrass during recent drought periods.
 First, it can remain green and healthy with far less water than most people ever thought possible.
 Second, it can survive well for extended periods of time without any irrigation due to its excellent dormancy mechanism.

 Others discovered what sod producers and the best golf course superintendents have always known - that bluegrass can do well with reduced amounts of water.
-Homeowners discovered that twice weekly watering "restrictions" would produce healthy bluegrass lawns.
+Homeowners discovered that twice weekly watering restrictions would produce healthy bluegrass lawns.
 Even once weekly watering was adequate for all but the warmest summer periods.
 Many bluegrass lawns can survive weeks - even months - without any supplemental irrigation.

 Interestingly, more than a few tall fescue lawns were killed or thinned by the same watering restrictions under which bluegrass survived quite well.
-It is also true that a large number of bluegrass lawns died or were found dead in the spring after extended dry periods.
-The majority of these dead lawns had been damaged by spider mites, not properly managed prior to the drought (poor mowing, fertilization, irrigation, and other cultural practices), or were planted on poorly prepared soil.
+It is also true that while a large number of bluegrass lawns died or were found dead in the spring after extended dry periods.
+The majority of these dead lawns had been damaged by spider mites, not properly managed prior to the drought (poor mowing, fertilization, irrigation, and other cultural practices), or were planted in poorly prepared soil.

 For more information, see the following Colorado State University Extension fact sheet(s).